NHSDigital/senderid/README.md

-# senderid
+# Sender Identification

-Designing a standard to support digital messaging sender identifications for NHS Organisations
+Designing a standard to support digital messaging sender identifications for NHS Organisations.